 A durable power of attorney for health care, more commonly known as a medical power of attorney (MPOA) or health care power of attorney, is a legal form you can use to let your agent make healthcare-related decisions for you if you’re unable to do so.

-A medical power of attorney is a type of advance directive and serves as a written record of your end-of-life wishes.
+A medical power of attorney is a type of advance directive and serves as a written record of the kinds of medical treatments you want or don’t want, especially for medical emergencies or end-of-life wishes.
 This makes a medical power of attorney durable by default, as it outlines your medical decisions if you become too ill to express them.

 You can also use a medical power of attorney to plan ahead for any health-related issues, regardless of age.
 For example, in the event of a high-risk surgery, your agent can respond to poor outcomes by deciding on actions like resuscitation, life support, and palliative care.